 With a height of over 44 meters (144 feet) and spanning 100 meters (328 feet) across, you can definitely see why Dettifoss Waterfall is affectionately known as “the Beast”.
 Set against a rocky backdrop, the seemingly never-ending flow of water crashes down so strongly that the mist from its spray can be seen several miles away.
-Located in Vatnajökull National Park in Northeast Iceland, this mighty powerhouse is reputedly Europe's most powerful waterfall.
+Located in Northeast Iceland, this mighty powerhouse is reputedly Europe's most powerful waterfall.
 As you explore northern Iceland’s Diamond Circle route around Húsavík and Lake Mývatn, the Dettifoss Falls will certainly be one of the highlights of your trip.

 Whale Watching Off The Icelandic Coast